avirupmandal/avirupmandal.github.io/_pages/hobbies.md

 Astrophysics
 ======
 I take a keen interest in astrophysics specially in Relativistic Physics.
 You can call me a self-taught ameture astrophysicist.
-Some of the books that I have read (*Warning: may not understand them fully or possibly misunderstood some concepts*) are as follows.
+Some of the astrophysics books that I have read are as follows (*Warning: may not understand them fully or possibly misunderstood some concepts*).

 *One, Two, Three...Infinity, The Road to Reality, A Brief History of Time, Relativity: Special, General, and Cosmological, Gravitation and cosmology: principles and applications of the general theory of relativity, The Mathematical Theory of Black Holes and a few more.*